 - Preheat oven to 350 degrees F. Line 9 muffin cups with paper liners and brush the liners with melted butter.

 - In a large bowl, whisk together the almond flour, baking soda, kosher salt and cinnamon.

-- In a medium bowl, whisk together the eggs, xylitol, vanilla and yogurt.
+- In a medium bowl, whisk together the eggs, granulated sweetener, vanilla and yogurt.

 - Add the liquid mixture to the dry mixture, mixing with a rubber spatula until well-incorporated.

 - Using a 4-tablespoon ice cream scoop, divide the batter among the prepared muffin cups.

 - Bake 20-25 minutes, until browned.
 Keep an eye on the muffins during the last 5 minutes - they tend to remain pale, then brown rapidly.

 - Cool in pan on a cooling rack for 5 minutes, then transfer the gluten free muffins to the cooling rack and cool 10 more minutes before enjoying.